ArtKasakow/sales-data-generator/README.md

         3. `python manage.py makemigrations`
         4. `python manage.py migrate`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the src's directory to run your web app.
     `python managy.py runserver`

 3. Go to http://127.0.0.1:8000/